spolu/warp/README.md

 #### `warp` lets you securely share your terminal with one simple command

-`warp` is designed and optimized for high-bandwidth remote interactions between developers.
+`warp` is designed for high-bandwidth remote interactions between developers.

 Once connected to your warp clients will see your terminal exactly as if they were sitting next to you.
 You can also grant them write access, the remote